The legal costs of buying a house

 Price

-Most leases contain a requirement that the freeholder is notified that the lease has been transferred (or assigned) to someone new.
+Most leases require that the freeholder is notified that the lease has been transferred (or assigned) to someone new.
 This is basically a fee to update their records.

-You might also need to notify the freeholder that there is a new mortgage on the property (if you’re getting a mortgage).
+You might also need to notify the freeholder of a new mortgage on the property (if you’re getting a mortgage).

-This is the admin costs involved with you signing a contract (or certificate) confirming you will pay service charges and comply with the terms of the lease.
+This is the admin costs involved with the freeholder to draft the contract (or certificate) that you sign confirming you will pay service charges and comply with the lease terms.
 This might also be done using a “Certificate of Compliance".

 🛡️ Indemnity Insurance

-If your conveyancer uncovers a legal defect with the property, they might suggest you take out indemnity insurance which will cover you for any financial losses you have to pay due to the defect in future.
+If your conveyancer uncovers a legal defect with the property, they might suggest you take out indemnity insurance.
+This insurance will cover any financial losses you have to pay due to the defect in future.
 Our guide to legal defects explains some common defects where you might need to take out indemnity insurance.

 Your solicitor may also charge you an additional legal fee for the time they spend working with the insurance company to organise the insurance.
-From our research this is normally about £60-80 per indemnity policy.
+Our research shows this is typically about £60-80 per indemnity policy.

 VAT on Disbursements

-Historically solicitors would not charge you VAT on disbursements.
-However VAT is complicated and the recent guidance from the Law Society and HMRC is pretty unclear.
-So some solicitors and conveyancing firms may charge you VAT on some disbursements, while others won’t.
+Historically, solicitors have not charged VAT on disbursements.
+However, VAT is complicated, and the recent guidance from the Law Society and HMRC could be clearer.
+Some solicitors and conveyancing firms may charge you VAT on some disbursements, while others won’t.

-Make sure you check the quote from your conveyancer and raise any questions if it is not clear if VAT is being applied.
+Make sure you check the quote from your conveyancer and raise any questions if it needs to be clarified if VAT is being applied.

-Base legal fees cover your conveyancer’s salary for a very simple property transaction.
+Base legal fees cover your conveyancer’s salary for a straightforward property transaction.
 But any slight complication that will take more of your conveyancer's time will cost you more.
 These costs are referred to as "additional legal fees".

-Some conveyancers are quite sneaky and put fees that should be in their base legal fees into “additional legal fees", so that their main fees look really low and attractive.
+Some conveyancers are pretty sneaky and put fees that should be in their base legal fees into “additional legal fees", making their main fees look really low and attractive.
 We’ve broken out the most common of these in our hidden fees section.

-We have broken out the most likely additional legal fees to impact buyers below.
-We have included VAT in all our numbers to make things easier to understand, for example if something costs £50 + VAT of 20% (£10) we will show it as £60.
+We have included VAT in all our numbers to make things easier to understand; for example, if something costs £50 + VAT of 20% (£10), we will show it as £60.

 Additional Legal Fee